-Worrying, this openness to new dam projects...
+Worrying, this opening to new dam projects...
 Although no major project is in sight for the moment, the repercussions are still to be feared, especially with regard to projects to protect our waterways .
 It is imperative to temper the enthusiasm for increasing hydroelectricity production without taking into account the impacts on natural environments.

-Alain Saladzius, President of the Rivières Foundation
+Alain Saladzius, president of Fondation Rivières

 A risky electricity export contract